gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 Notice that we use a couple of environment Kubernetes variables to configure the Kubernetes cluster.
 These are exposed from the [Kubernetes service](integrations/kubernetes.md#deployment-variables).
+The most important one is the `$KUBE_NAMESPACE` which should be unique for every project.

 Next, we replace `__CI_ENVIRONMENT_SLUG__` with the content of the `CI_ENVIRONMENT_SLUG` variable, so that the `app` label has the correct value.